Family Law and Policy

 - James J. Heckman, the Henry Schultz Distinguished Service Professor of Economics at the University of Chicago and a Nobel Memorial Prize winner in economics, will present the keynote address on November 2.

-- Governor Thomas Thompson, former Secretary of Health and Human Services and Governor of Wisconsin, will deliver the keynote address on November 3.
+- Governor Tommy Thompson, former Secretary of Health and Human Services and Governor of Wisconsin, will deliver the keynote address on November 3.

 - Professor Mark Hall, Director of Health Law and Policy Program, the Wake Forest School of Law